ahamedrashid-me/ahamedrashid-me/README.md

 - 👀 I’m interested in ...System development [app development sometimes]
 - 🌱 I’m currently learning ... nothing just focusing on my academic study
 - 💞️ I’m collaborating on a project of malik-mal's xbox_driver...
+- 💞️ Also in a group project by softwave-team on a app called "Blood_Donation_App"
 - 📫 mail me ahamerashid.me@gmail.com for any suggesions or colab/help
 - ⚡ Fun fact: ... iam noob